-Also, do not favor any one side in any particular case.
-It is a common tendency of students to adopt an approach based on your own value system (for example an anti-business or anti-worker approach in a dispute between management and workers).
-Do not allow personal opinions to cloud your judgment.
+Do not favor any one side in any particular case.
+It is a common tendency of students to adopt an approach based on your own value system (for example: an anti-business or anti-worker's approach in a dispute between management and workers).
+Also, you must not allow personal opinions to cloud your judgment.

-Many of the options that you would actually present extreme scenarios that actually are nothing else but cleverly concealed opinions.
+Many of the options that present extreme scenarios are actually nothing but cleverly concealed opinions.
 Remember, these opinions appeal to emotion and can tempt you to select them.
-Be careful about them and make sure you do not get enticed by this trap.
+Be careful about them and make sure you do not get enticed by the trap.

 Majority of the time, you are faced with intricate scenarios where you miss one element or the other while solving a problem.
 Make sure you question yourself about these assumptions and ensure that you have not missed some vital piece of data.

 In the given case, the given prompt behaves like a critical reasoning prompt.
-The fact is that Mrs. Biswas wishes to addresses the problem of gender equality.
-Her solution is to have a selection criteria on the basis on gender.
+The fact is that Mrs. Biswas wishes to address the problem of gender equality.
+Her solution is to have selection criteria on the basis of gender.
 In this case, she neglects the fact that the given job role might have certain requirements which require males and this is a threat to her plan.
-Option 2 does not weaken the argument; rather strengthens it.
-Option 3 does not provide conclusive evidence against the argument.
-Option 4 is a prejudiced statement and we avoid such options in decision making questions.
+2nd option does not weaken the argument; rather strengthens it.
+3rd option does not provide conclusive evidence against the argument.
+4th option is a prejudiced statement and we avoid such options in decision-making questions.

 For reasoning type question, evaluate the question as an argument.
 Isolate the premise and conclusion and attack the assumptions of the argument.

 Q. 2.
-You the HR manager of your organisation.
+You are the HR manager of your organisation.
 There is a hard-working employee, Sanjeev, in your organisation.
-In terms of behaviour, effort and diligence, Sanjeev is one of top most employees in the company.
+In terms of behaviour, effort and diligence, Sanjeev is one of the top most employees in the company.
 The issue is that the company is a call-centre for a US based company and the Sanjeev’s communication skills are not up to the level.
-Even after providing a training, Sanjeev has not been able to improve his communication skills.
+Even after being given training, Sanjeev has not been able to improve his communication skills.